Woodlands & Timber products

 Boughton Estate Woodland

-Nearly 25%, or 2500 acres, of Boughton Estate is covered in woodland and has been under the same management for over 300 years.
-The woodland is composed of mostly of native broadleaf trees, including large areas of semi natural ancient woodland which is one of our most diverse natural habitats.
+Boughton estate is at the heart of the old royal hunting forest of Rockingham and nearly 30%, or 1200 hectares is covered in woodland and parkland.
+The woodland is composed of mostly of native tree species, including large areas of nationally important semi natural ancient woodland, which is one of our most diverse natural habitats.

-The team that currently manages the woodland comprises of the Woodland Operations Manager – Jonathan Plowe, and two full time foresters Phil Eager and John Litman
+The team that currently manages the woodland comprises of the Woodland Operations Manager, Jonathan Plowe, Forester Phil Eager and a skilled team of contractors.

-Between 2010 and 2015, we have planted over 100 acres of new woodland.
 Harvesting usually takes place between late summer and the early winter.
-This is after the bird nesting season and before the ground gets too wet and we risk damaging the soil structure.
-Also the higher quality trees have to be felled at this time, as the sugary spring sap may discolour the wood.
+This is after the bird nesting season and before the ground gets too wet.
+Also the higher quality trees have to be felled at this time to get the best prices.

-The felling is undertaken either by a ‘timber harvester’ if the trees are not too big , or by forestry contractors with chainsaws for the bigger trees.
-The timber is then extracted with a forestry forwarding trailer out of the wood to a roadside for collection by lorries equipped with cranes.
+The felling is undertaken either by a ‘timber harvester’ if the trees are not too big, or by forestry contractors with chainsaws for the bigger trees.
+The timber is then extracted with timber forwarding machines out of the wood to a roadside for collection by lorries.

 We also grow along the banks of the Ise river special varieties of willow trees for Cricket Bats, some of which have been used by the England Cricket team.